jsplumb/jsplumb/README.md

 ## Requirements
 - jQuery:

-jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.2, 1.4.3, 1.4.4, 1.5.0, 1.6.0 and 1.7.1.
-To support dragging, you will need jQueryUI 1.7.x or 1.8.x.
-I've tested both.
+jsPlumb requires jQuery 1.3.x or later; it has been tested on 1.3.2, 1.4.x, 1.5.x, 1.6.x, 1.7.x and 1.8.x.
+To support
+dragging, you will need jQueryUI 1.7.x or 1.8.x.
+NOTE: jQuery 1.8.x only works with jQueryUI 1.8.22 and above.

 __There is a bug in jQuery 1.6.x and 1.7.x's SVG support for IE9__ - see [this issue](http://bugs.jquery.com/ticket/10832).
 It means that mouse events do not get posted.
-This is quite a bummer since the default renderer for jsPlumb, from 1.3.4 onwards, is SVG, and I was hoping to encourage everyone to make use of the fact that you can use CSS with SVG to style your plumbing rather than rely on the old-skool paintStyle stuff.
-There is another discussion of the issue [here](http://forum.jquery.com/topic/1-6-2-broke-svg-hover-events)
+There is another discussion of the issue [here](http://forum.jquery.com/topic/1-6-2-broke-svg-hover-events).
+This issue is fixed in jQuery 1.8.

 - MooTools: